 dpnp.not_equal

-Calculates inequality results for each element x1_i of the input array x1 the respective element x2_i of the input array x2.
+Calculates inequality test results for each element x1_i of the input array x1 with the respective element x2_i of the input array x2.

-out – an array containing the result of element-wise inequality comparison.
-The data type of the returned array is determined by the Type Promotion Rules.
+out -- An array containing the result of element-wise inequality comparison.
+The returned array has a data type of bool.

 dpnp.ndarray